ale94mleon/BindFlow/docs/source/guides/performance/index.md

 ```

 For instance, with **200** nodes running for a week, up to **580** or **39,961** binding free energy calculations could be theoretically performed at FEP or MMGBSA levels, respectively.
 These estimates assume **ideal conditions** and should be interpreted as preliminary projections of BindFlow’s computational cost.

+By using one computer (serial run) we can get an overall estimate of the expensiveness of the pipeline.
+We found that FEP is **~180** more expensive than MMGBSA.